 On this covenant of redemption was founded the covenant of grace.
 In the covenant of redemption, the Son stipulated with the Father, to work out an atonement; and the Father stipulated that he should have a seed, or people, gathered out of the human race.
-The coven of grace was made with men and was revealed to Ads after the fall, and more fully revealed to Abraham. this covenant, Jesus Christ was to be the Mediator, or that should administer it.
-It was a covenant of grace, opposition to the original covenant of works, under wh Adam and his posterity were placed at the beginning; a salvation was now to be by faith, instead of works, cause the obedience and death of Jesus Christ were to regarded as the reason why any individual was to be say and not each one's personal obedience.
-Not that his obe ence was, strictly speaking, performed for us. he was under the necessity of obeying, for himself; cause he had not put himself under the law, and if he a not obey it he became personally a transgressor.
-And there is a sense in which it may be said that his obedien is reckoned to our account.
-His obedience has so high honored the law, and his death has so fully satisfied 1 demands of public justice, that grace, (not justice,)] reckoned his righteousness to us.
-If he had obeyed 1 law strictly for us, and and owed no obedience for himse but was at liberty to obey only for us, then I cannot why justice should not have accounted his obedience to and we could have obtained salvation on the score of rig instead of asking it on the score of grace or favor. is only in this sense accounted ours, that he, being G and man, having voluntarily assumed our nature, and th voluntarily laying down his life to make atonement, ca such a glory on the law of God, that grace is willing consider obedience in such a sense ours, as, on his count, to treat us as if we were righteous.
+The covenant of grace was made with men and was revealed to Adam, after the fall, and more fully revealed to Abraham.
+Of this covenant, Jesus Christ was to be the Mediator, or he that should administer it.
+It was a covenant of grace, in opposition to the original covenant of works, under which Adam and his posterity were placed at the beginning; and salvation was now to be by faith, instead of works, because the obedience and death of Jesus Christ were to be regarded as the reason why any individual was to be saved, and not each one's personal obedience.
+Not that his obedience was, strictly speaking, performed for us.
+As a man, he was under the necessity of obeying, for himself; because he had not put himself under the law, and if he did not obey it he became personally a transgressor.
+And yet there is a sense in which it may be said that his obedience is reckoned to our account.
+His obedience has so highly honored the law, and his death has so fully satisfied the demands of public justice, that grace (not justice,) has reckoned his righteousness to us.
+If he had obeyed the law strictly for us, and had owed no obedience for himself, but was at liberty to obey only for us, then I cannot see why justice should not have accounted his obedience to us, and we could have obtained salvation on the score of right instead of asking it on the score of grace or favor.
+But it is only in this sense accounted ours, that he, being God and man, having voluntarily assumed our nature, and then voluntarily laying down his life to make atonement, casts such a glory on the law of God, that grace is willing to consider obedience in such a sense ours, as, on his account, to treat us as if we were righteous.

-Christ is also the covenant head of those that belie He is not the natural head, as Adam was, but our coven relation to him is such, that whatever is given to hin given to us.
-Whatever he is, both in his divine and hun nature; whatever he has done, either as God or man, is given to us by covenant, or promise, and is absolutely ours.
+Christ is also the covenant head of those that believe.
+He is not the natural head, as Adam was, but our covenant relation to him is such, that whatever is given to him is given to us.
+Whatever he is, both in his divine and human nature; whatever he has done, either as God or man, is given to us by covenant, or promise, and is absolutely ours.
 I desire you should understand this.

-The church, as a body, has never yet understood the fulness and richness of this covenant, and that all there is in Christ is made over to us in the covenant of grace.
+The church, as a body, has never yet understood the fullness and richness of this covenant, and that all there is in Christ is made over to us in the covenant of grace.